Digital Fiat currency

 Robleh Ali is a Research Scientist, his main focus is on how fiat currencies can be issued digitally outside the existing banking system and the role of central banks in such a system.
 The overall aim of the work is fundamentally reforming the financial system by changing the way money is issued.

 James started mining Bitcoin in 2013 and was captured by the prospect of a trustless, permissionless financial system.
-Since starting at the DCI two years ago, James has been working primarily on Cryptokernel; a distributed ledger development toolkit as well as Lightning Network related projects.
-James works on the Digital Fiat Currency project, aiming to use Cryptokernel to demonstrate a workable fiat currency design based on distributed ledger technology.
-James is also the lead developer of Vertcoin, which he has been lead developer of since late 2014.
+Since starting at the DCI three years ago, James has been working primarily on Cryptokernel; a distributed ledger development toolkit, as well as Lightning Network related projects.
+James works on a Proof-of-Work security project studying the safety of various cryptocurrencies from 51% attacks.